luijar/functional-programming-js/README.md

 * Functional data types like Optional, Either, Maybe, etc
 * Access to some JavaScript functional libraries like lodash.js, streams.js, bacon.js, etc.

-##Libraries Requires (you can run "npm install" to obtain these)
+##Some of the libraries you will find in this book are  (you can run "npm install" to obtain these)

 ###QUnit
 npm install qunit

 ###Ramda
 npm install ramda

 ###Lodash
 npm install lodash

+###RxJS
+npm install rxjs

 ##Running the tests
 Once QUnit is installed.
-You can run each file with:
+You can run each test file with:

 ~~~
 $> node <path-to-qunit-cli.js> -t <chapter-num>/tests.js -c <chapter-num>/tests.js